NTU-CCA/EE7403/README.md

 ### Learning Outcome:

-Students of this course will be trained to have the ability of utilizing mathematics to solving real- world problems in the area of image analysis and pattern recognition.
+Students of this course will be trained to have the ability of utilizing mathematics to solving real-world problems in the area of image analysis and pattern recognition.
 Students will learn solid fundamentals in image processing and analysis, statistical estimation, machine learning, pattern recognition and classification.

+### Lecture Notes:

 |#|Content|Lecture Note|Lecturer|
 |:---:|:---:|:---:|:---:|